HaolingZHANG/DNASpiderWeb/README.md

 │    │    ├── number_to_bit                 // Convert a decimal number to its equivalent bit array with specific length │    │    ├── dna_to_number                 // Convert a DNA string to its equivalent decimal number
-│    │    ├── number_to_dna                 // Convert a decimal number to its equivalent DNA string with specific length │    ├── spiderweb.py                       // Generating, transcoding, repairing pipelines of DNA SPIDER-WEB
+│    │    ├── number_to_dna                 // Convert a decimal number to its equivalent DNA string with specific length │    ├── spiderweb.py                       // Generating, transcoding, repairing pipelines of SPIDER-WEB
 │    │    ├── encode                        // Encode a bit array by the specific accessor
 │    │    ├── decode                        // Decode a DNA string by the specific accessor
 │    │    ├── set_vt                        // Set (or calculate) Varshamov-Tenengolts-based path check for DNA string.